Cercanías Murcia/Alicante

-Cercanías Murcia/Alicante is a commuter rail service (cercanías) in the provinces of Alicante and Murcia.
-The line connects Alicante and Murcia with San Vicente del Raspeig, Elche, Orihuela, Totana, Lorca, and Águilas.
+Cercanías Murcia/Alicante (Rodalia de Múrcia/Alacant) is a commuter rail service (cercanías) in the provinces of Alicante and Murcia.
+The line connects Alicante (Alacant) and Murcia with Sant Vicent del Raspeig, Elche (Elx), Orihuela, Totana, Lorca, and Águilas.
 It runs through 200 km of railways with a total of 26 stations.

 Lines

 The cercanías consists of three lines.
 Line C-1 connects Alicante and Murcia by 1 or 2 trains per hour.
 Line C-2 connects Murcia and Águilas.
-Line C-3 connects Alicante and San Vicente del Raspeig with about eight trains per day.
+Line C-3 connects Alicante and Sant Vicent del Raspeig with about eight trains per day.